Jerusalem Khan Theatre

-Jerusalem Khan Theatre (Hebrew: תיאטרון החאן – Teat'ron HaKhan, lit.
-"The Caravanserai Theatre") is a repertory theatre based in Jerusalem.
+Jerusalem Khan Theatre (תיאטרון החאן) is a repertory theatre based in Jerusalem.
 The theatre is located near the Jerusalem Railway Station, in an old caravanserai building.

 History

 The khan was built on the ruins of an ancient inn from the Crusader period.
 It served caravan travelers who arrived in Jerusalem after nightfall when the gates of the Old City were locked.
 In later years, the building housed a beer-cellar and a carpentry workshop.

 The Jerusalem Khan Theatre opened its doors in October 1967 at the initiative of then Mayor of Jerusalem, Teddy Kollek, who secured money from the Gestetner Family Fund to restore the crumbling building.
 The picturesque arches and courtyards were preserved, while 230 seats and a modern sound and light system were installed.